-- ferroelektrischer Perowskit (1) (remove)
+- ferroelektrischer Perowskit (1) (entfernen)

 - Rate dependent nonlinear properties of perovskite tetragonal piezoelectric materials using a micromechanical model (2006)